sorry-app/grunt-sorry-theme-deploy/README.md

 ## The "sorry_theme_deploy" task

+_Run this task with the `grunt sorry-theme-deploy` command._

+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide **or in some casses (such as page & host) be passed in as command line arguments**.

 ### Overview

 In your project's Gruntfile, add a section named `sorry_theme_deploy` to the data object passed into `grunt.initConfig()`.

 ```js